An Efficient Representation for Filtrations of Simplicial Complexes: Critical Simplex Diagram

-} Let $\Psi=\underset{i\in [n] }{\max}\ |\Psi_{\max}(i)|$.
+Let $\Psi=\underset{i\in [n] }{\max}\ |\Psi_{\max}(i)|$.

-We denote by $\Gamma_j$ the largest number of maximal simplices of $K$ that a given $j$-simplex of $K$ may be contained in.
-We note the following bounds: Moreover, when $t=0$, we have $\Psi=\Gamma_0$.
+{We denote by $\Gamma_j$ the largest number of maximal simplices of $K$ that contains any $j$-simplex of $K$.} We have the following bounds: Moreover, when $t=0$, we have $\Psi=\Gamma_0$.
 We describe the construction of CSD below.